windicss/windicss/README.md

 A quote from the author should illustrate his motivation to create [Windi CSS]:

-> When my project became larger and there were about dozens of components, the initial compilation time reached 3s, and hot updates took more than 1s. @voorjar
+> When my project became larger and there were about dozens of components, the initial compilation time reached 3s, and hot updates took more than 1s with Tailwind CSS. - [@voorjaar](https://github.com/voorjaar)

 By scanning your HTML and CSS and generating utilities on demand, [Windi CSS] is able to provide [faster load times][video comparison] and a speedy HMR in development, and does not require purging in production.

 Read more about it in the [Introduction](https://windicss.org/guide/introduction).

 ## Integrations

+Windi CSS provides first-class integrations for your favorite tools, select yours and get started.

 | Frameworks | Package | Version |
 | :-- | :-- | :-- |